sokratisvas/pomodoro/README.md

-i# Simple Pomodoro timer that gets things done
+# Simple Pomodoro timer that gets things done

 Stop procrastination by dividing your work into focused intervals.